-Thomas J. Knecht focuses on representing investors in shareholder litigation, including class actions, corporate governance matters, and derivative litigation.
+Thomas J. Knecht is an Associate in the Delaware office of Labaton Sucharow LLP.
+Thomas focuses on representing investors in shareholder litigation, including class actions, corporate governance matters, and derivative litigation.

-Prior to joining Labaton Sucharow, he was a litigation associate at a major law firm in Boston.
+Prior to joining Labaton Sucharow, Thomas was a litigation associate at a major law firm in Boston.
 He focused on commercial litigation, white-collar defense, securities regulation, and patent litigation.

 During law school, Thomas was a member of Cornell’s Securities Law Clinic where he provided legal services to victims of investment fraud and advocated for the public investor.
 After his first year of law school, he interned at the Special Prosecutions Unit at the Suffolk County District Attorney’s Office.
 While there, he prosecuted white-collar crime, economic fraud, and related offenses.
 Thomas also participated in the New York State Attorney General Clinic.
 He assisted in the defense of claims, complaints, and petitions brought against the State of New York in both state and federal courts.